sjc/jag3d/README.md

     - TODO: Build into a `/build` directory and stop littering `.o` files everywhere
 - Refactored the renderer
     - Interface changed to better suit use in a game
-        - Load into GPU memory once
+        - Load into GPU memory and init once
         - One entry point to init shared data once per frame
         - Second entry point to draw each object, to allow multiple calls with minimum re-setup
     - Moved object matrix calculation code to the GPU (replacing 68k `mkMatrix()`)